sf-wdi-37/js-objects/README.md

 Open the Chrome developer tools and create your own car object.
 Include all of the properties above and add at least 5 attributes of your own.
 Write one method that is unique to your car object.

+## Objects are Everywhere!

+Objects are all over JavaScript syntax.
+Look throughout the JavaScript code we've encountered so far, look for the dot notation.
+Find three examples of objects in normal JavaScript syntax.
+Include your evidence for why your example is definitely an object.1

 ## Accessing Data from an Object

 Below is a truncated version of some example GA cohort data.
 The `data` object is a grouping of key-value pairs that describe the class.
 Take some time to study the structure and the data types within the data object.
 It's a bit more complex.